-When practised effectively, it is a holistic practice, which integrates the mind, body and spirit.
+When practised effectively, yoga is a holistic practice, which integrates mind, body and spirit.
 Physical benefits are matched by benefits relating to the mind and emotions.

 Yoga postures are not just about stretching, but also strength and stability.
-For people who have tight muscles yoga can develop flexibility slowly and gradually without strain or injury.
-For people who are very flexible, yoga can develop strength and reduce the risk of overstretching and injury.
+For people who have tight muscles yoga can develop flexibility gradually without strain or injury.
+Yoga also develops strength so there should be no question of overstretching and injury.

-Yoga can be useful for people who have lost mobility e.g. through a recent operation, injury or ‘wear and tear’.
-You can easily bring yoga into your everyday life with an awareness of your posture for example or you can use yoga breathing techniques when you feel anxious.
+Yoga is useful for people who have lost mobility e.g. through a recent operation, injury or ‘wear and tear’.
+You can easily bring yoga practices into your everyday life e.g. an awareness of your posture or using yoga breathing techniques when you feel anxious.

 Ways that Yoga can benefit you:

-- Improve balance, helping prevent or reduce falls
+- Improves balance, helping prevent or reduce falls

-- Increase and maintain flexibility, mobility and muscle strength
+- Increases and maintains flexibility, mobility and muscle strength

-- Help you become aware of the body and explore limits safely
+- Helps you become aware of the body and explore limits safely

-- Alleviate conditions like backache, headaches, joint pain, anxiety
+- Alleviates conditions such as backache, headaches, IBS, joint pain, anxiety